This easy homemade marzipan recipe will convince you that it’s better to make your own — and no eggs for this recipe either!

 If you are not sure how to use marzipan, give these traditional German Christmas cookies a try!
 They’re ubiquitous in Frankfurt’s Christmas market, but you can easily make them at home. 🙂

-FOR ANOTHER GERMAN FAVORITE, CHECK OUT MY POST ON How to Make German Applesauce (Apfelmus)
+FOR OTHER GERMAN FAVORITES, CHECK OUT MY POST ON 10+ German Food You Must Try

 VIDEO ON HOW TO MAKE HOMEMADE MARZIPAN